MichalJedrys/MyProjects/README.md

 ## Contents 🔧

-Portfolio contains three projects:
+Portfolio contains four projects.
+In order of importance:
+- Library Management System
+- Snake Game
+- SRT Parser
 - Vending Machine (both in python and c++)
-- SRT Parser
-- Snake Game
-- Library Management System

 ## Technologies used 🛠️